Learn why you should join an independent life coaching association. And which one is going to offer the best benefits for your professional career?

 The ICF credentialing process is one of the most stringent but really counts for credibility in the coaching market place.

-If a training course is accredited by the ICF, you are pretty safe in assuming that it will deliver the goods but still check out it is the right training for you by using the information I give in Choosing a Life Coach Training
+If a training course is accredited by the ICF, you are pretty safe in assuming that it will deliver the goods but still check out it is the right training for you by using the information I give in Choosing a Life Coaching School and Training

 Association for Coaching